Coolshanlan/HighlightTranslator/README.md

 1. inputtext: The text that you want to translate
 2. sourcelanguage: Input text language
 3. targetlanguage: Output result language
-> You can see al of the supportive languages in language.txt
+> You can see all of the supportive languages in language.txt
 ### Return
 1. result: The most common result
 2. allresult: All of the results